Feyerabend/vm/parse/README.md

 An example of this could be '+ 3 / * 2 - x 4 y' which
 corresponds to the above infix '3 + 2 * (x - 4) / y'.
+As can be seen parenthesis is no longer needed in the prefix version (as with postfix), and can therefore be elimiated.
+The precendence of operators become implicit.

 This is how to do this infix to prefix conversion manually:
 1. First convert x - 4 to prefix: - x 4